microsoft/microsoft-ui-xaml-specs/active/PagerControl/PagerControl.md

 ## Is this the right control?

 Use a **PagerControl** to create an accessible navigation interface for views that have multiple pages to display.
+If you have more than 7 pages worth of data, we suggest using the combo box or number box display mode instead of the number panel.
+This will provide a better user experience and a smoother keyboarding experience.

 ## Examples
 <!-- Use this section to explain the features of the API, showing